ascandella/ctxlint/README.md

 ## Compatibility

 Tests are using new Go 1.7 Subtests.
-Main code should compile on lower targets, but TravisCI is only configured to test 1.6 and 1.7 currently.
+Main code should compile on lower targets, but TravisCI is only configured to test 1.7 and tip.

 ## Licence